cotarr/trying-rust/README.md

 - Created folder 1.1-hello-world and copy main.rs from book
 - The `fn main() {` defines main function as entry point to program
 - Rust style is indent 4 spaces (not tab)
-- The `println!` the exclamation point calls a macro (without ! would be function)
+- With `println!` the exclamation point calls a macro (without ! would be function)
 - Most rust expressions end in semi-colon `;`
 - Compile stand alone binary executable with `rustc main.rs`
 - Run with `./main` to produces: "Hello, World!"
-- Added "main" (binary) to .gitignore, since not in target folder
+- Added "main" (binary) to .gitignore, since not in a /target/ folder

 ## 1.2 Cargo

 - Cargo is Rust’s build system and package manager
 - New project with `cargo new hello_cargo`
 - Rename folder "1.2-hello_cargo" to sort folders in order
-- Created Cargo.toml and src folder
+- Cargo automatically created Cargo.toml and src folder with hello world template.
-- Unless parent folder is a git repository, initialized a new Git repository
+- Unless parent folder is a git repository, cargo will initialize a new Git repository
 - Get help with `cargo new --help`
-- toml (Tom’s Obvious, Minimal Language) is cargo configuration
+- Cargo.toml (Tom’s Obvious, Minimal Language) is cargo configuration
 - Cargo has generated a “Hello, world!” program for you,
 - Build dev version with `cargo build`
-- Run with `./target/debug/hello_cargo` produced "Hello, World!"
+- Binary at `./target/debug/hello_cargo` will produce "Hello, World!"
 - Build and run with `cargo run`
 - Check syntax with `cargo check`
 - Help with `cargo build --help`
-- Build man pages with `cargo help build`
+- View build man pages with `cargo help build`
 - Build release with `cargo build --release`

 ## 2.0 Guessing Game